Charlescai123/phy_teacher_ros2/README.md

   <br><b>Figure.
 ROS 2 Node Graph</b>
 </p>

+> [!CAUTION]
-> **Cautions:** To meet real-time performance requirements, `taskset` is used to pin the solver to a dedicated CPU core, minimizing context-switching overhead on multi-core systems.
+> To meet real-time performance requirements, `taskset` is used to pin the solver to a dedicated CPU core, minimizing context-switching overhead on multi-core systems.
 By default, the phy_teacher node runs on core `1`.
 You can modify the assigned core by adjusting the `core_num` parameter in the launch file.

 ## 🔖 Reference
 [1] Yihao Cai, Yanbing Mao, Lui Sha, Hongpeng Cao, and Marco Caccamo.
 2025.
 Runtime Learning Machine.
 ACM Trans.
 Cyber-Phys.
 Syst.
 (June 2025). https://doi.org/10.1145/3744351